Frank-Siam/BIOS-Bootloader-ntload.sys/README.md

 A UEFI-PC can only boot a 64bit-operating-system.

 BIOS-preboot-environment:
-first the bios initialize the hardware and give the ser a choice to enter the bios configuration (F2 or other keys). then bios looks at the selected boot-disk and load and start its MBR (master boot record) boot code. this MBR is always in the firstsector (512 bytes) of the disk.
+first the bios initialize the hardware and give the user a choice to enter the bios configuration (F2 or other keys). then bios looks at the selected boot-disk and load and start its MBR (master boot record) boot code. this MBR is always in the firstsector (512 bytes) of the disk.